Ambassador Manuel Torres, the Philadelphian you didn’t know about | OP-ED

 Please allow me to introduce to you, dear reader, the City’s resident of Latino descent “most famously unknown.”

-Along with Duane, Mr. Meade, who were the 2 people Torres chose to execte his Estate upon his death.
+Along with Duane, Mr. Meade, who were the 2 people Torres chose to take care of his estate upon his death.

-Only weeks after he was received by Monroe in Washington DC, Torres passed away in his house in West Philadelphia at 2 p.m. on July 15, 1822, at age 59, the Wikipedia entry reads.
-It adds,
+Only 6 weeks after he was received by Monroe in Washington DC, Torres passed away in his house in West Philadelphia at 2 p.m. on July 15, 1822, at age 59, the Wikipedia entry reads.

 "On July 17, the funeral procession began from Mr. Meade's house, which was joined by Commodore Daniels, of the Colombian navy and prominent citizens."